 Physics and Astronomy is also home to a highly active Women’s Physics Network, which was recognised for its ‘exceptional contribution’ with a Vice-Chancellor’s Award in 2017.

 Project Juno is the Institute of Physics scheme that recognises departments that demonstrate they have taken action to address the under-representation of women in university physics, and to encourage better practice for both women and men.

-Our department has been awarded Project Juno Practitioner status, which recognises the actions we’re taking to address the under-representation of women in Physics and Astronomy.
+We were awarded Project Juno Champion status in 2019, which recognises the actions we’re taking to address the under-representation of women in Physics and Astronomy.
 The status acknowledges the effectiveness of several initiatives that are creating an equitable working culture, in which students and staff can achieve their full potential.
-We endorse the five Project Juno Principles, and will now work towards Champion status.
+We endorse the six Project Juno Principles, and will now work towards Excellence status.

 The Physics and Astronomy Equality, Diversity and Inclusion Committee coordinates our Project Juno applications.